Geyser (song)

-"Geyser" is a song by Japanese-American singer Mitski, released on May 14, 2018, as the lead single from her fifth studio album, Be the Cowboy.
+"Geyser" is a song by American singer Mitski, released on May 14, 2018, as the lead single from her fifth studio album, Be the Cowboy.
 She performed the song on The Daily Show in September 2018.

 Background

 About the song, Mitski said "I think this is one of my vaguest songs.
 Usually my songs have a narrative of some sort.
 But this song is all feeling."

 It was the first song to be written for Be the Cowboy.
 Mitski said: I started to write it in college; it's the song I've taken the longest to write.
 It had become my White Whale - Moby Dick reference - where I couldn't get it right.
 Every time I thought I'd finished it it just didn't feel right, so I kept changing it.
 It's gone through many iterations; probably people who went to school with me, who've been in seminars with me, are like "wait, I heard that somewhere..."
 And then I finally got to a point where I was like "you know what, I need to end this, I'm never gonna be happy with it so let me finish it."
 So I did.

 Pitchfork writer Olivia Horn in her track review of "Geyser" said, "The structure of the song defies logic, just as its subject does: [Mitski] Miyawaki has scrapped the verse-chorus-verse-bridge structure, instead building out three separate hooks and pasting them together, one after the other.
 Midway through the song, everything erupts like—not to be too obvious—a geyser, guitars and violins crescendoing as Miyawaki professes her devotion."

 Vice wrote that the song features "ominous organ sounds and Mitski's trademark sonic swell.
 When the percussion comes in the whole thing comes alive, and there are some added synth lines that make it particularly huge and dramatic.
 Mitski's lyrics – always gut-wrenching – echo the song's build, as she sings on the chorus 'Though I'm a geyser / Feel it bubbling from below'".